MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 pyradi_original_norm = pyradi_original_norm.dropna(axis=1, how='all')
 ```

-Removing features with nan values after normalization reduces the number of Radiomic features to $90$.
+Removing features with ```nan``` values after normalization reduces the number of Radiomic features to $90$.
+Next, we proceed with training different classifiers on these features.

 # Training Classifiers

-We then define a function called ```evaluate_model``` that trains and evaluates an input model on the input dataset using k-fold cross validation.
+We define a function called ```evaluate_model``` that trains and evaluates an input model on the input dataset using k-fold cross validation.
 This function measures precision, recall, accuracy and F$1$ score as the evaluation metrics for the input model and dataset.
 This function is defined below:

 ```python